Are Mason Jars Dishwasher-Safe and Are They Clean When You Buy Them

 You can purchase new mason jar lids separately for an affordable price.

-If you are processing your food for less than 10 minutes, you need to pre-sterilize empty jars to prevent contaminants from getting into your food.
+If you are processing your food for less than 10 minutes, you will need to pre-sterilize empty jars to prevent contaminants from getting into your food.

 Are Mason Jars Microwave-Safe?